Vakeel Saab: Plot

-The next day, Pallavi is kidnapped by Vamsi's friends.
-Pallavi is threatened, blackmailed, and molested in the moving car and dropped back home, leaving her shaken.
-A few days later, she is arrested based on a complaint from Vamsi labeling the women as prostitutes and charging Vamsi with attempted murder.
-At this point, Zareena and Divya are hopeless and then they stumble across Satyadev.
-Satyadev suggests that they can get an emergency bail from a lawyer.
-The girls do not believe him as he seems like an alcoholic.
-They later discover that Satyadev was a reputable and respectable lawyer but he gets suspended for 4 years due to him harming a fellow lawyer in court.
-At the same time, his wife dies due to pregnancy complications & fits when Satyadev had to leave her alone at home causing him to ultimately give up the profession.
-He then declines to help Zareena and Divya with the case but later on he gets attacked by the Rajendra's men and decides to represent Pallavi in court.
+The next day, Pallavi is kidnapped by Vamsi's friends, who threaten, blackmail, and molest her in a moving car before dropping her back home, leaving her traumatized.
+A few days later, Pallavi is arrested based on a complaint from Vamsi, who labels the women as prostitutes and charges Pallavi with attempted murder.
+In despair, Zareena and Divya encounter Satyadev, a seemingly alcoholic man who suggests they seek emergency bail.
+Initially skeptical of his help, they later learn that Satyadev was once a reputable lawyer but was suspended for four years after harming a fellow lawyer in court.
+Concurrently, his wife Amrutha died due to pregnancy complications while he was away on an important case, leading him into depression and alcoholism.
+Although he initially declines to help, an attack by Rajendra's men motivates Satyadev to represent Pallavi in court.